WangNe2207/Py2C_new/README.md

 ## Note:
 - Our tool only support DNN model built by Keras Functional API and h5 checkpoint.
+- Important: Your h5 checkpoint must be built on the same keras's and tenssorflow's version. otherwise it will easilly cause errors. then, your h5 checkpoint's version must be 2.10

 ## Our Experiment
 - We've already done some experiments using HAR[3] and Cifar10[1] dataset combine with VGG16[4], Resnet34[5], InceptionV1[6] model.
 You can access it through the link below: